 You can be a great soccer player even if you are not the fastest.
 Soccer is a sport that requires several feats of athleticism, but it also requires a great tactical vision and technical abilities.

-A lot of popular soccer highlights show flashy players with a lot of pace.
-It’s true, speed is a very helpful quality to have in soccer, but it’s not the only quality that matters.
+Many popular soccer highlights show flashy players with a lot of paces.
+Speed is indeed a very helpful quality to have in soccer, but it’s not the only quality that matters.

-Sometimes that slowness of pace makes a player adapt differently and it increases their other skills.
+Sometimes that slow pace makes a player adapt differently, increasing their other skills.